 - Your team member’s maturity – Self-motivated, highly skilled team members who take pride in their work can be granted more freedom of action.
-At the opposite end, recent grads could use some discipline – while those with tenure, but still young might need coaching in terms of decision making and critical thinking.
+On the opposite end, recent grads could use some discipline – while those with tenure but still young might need coaching in decision-making and critical thinking.

-- Team longevity – Newly formed teams require more supervision and conflict resolution as opposed to the more established ones.
+- Team longevity – Newly formed teams require more supervision and conflict resolution than the more established ones.
 Use the visionary management style to instill a common vision and sense of belonging for the formed, with a more laissez-faire attitude towards the latter.

 - Team location – Teams that reside in the same office and meet face-to-face for feedback can benefit from a laid-back environment.
-Remote teams though, need a more tight approach with guidelines in place to make sure they’re on the same page.
+Remote teams, though, need a tighter approach with guidelines so that they’re on the same page.

 - Project urgency – A project that’s urgent or is intended to solve a crisis calls for a directive style, where results come before people.
-Long-term ones are more relaxed, allowing you to focus on the personal and professional development of your team.
+Long-term ones are more relaxed, allowing you to focus on your team’s personal and professional development.

 - Culture – You might not feel it, but subconsciously you’re affected by the culture of the country that you live in.
-Geert Hofstede’s initial four (now six) cultural dimensions speak loud about the values of a company or team.
-For instance, in a collectivistic country managers are more inclined to make consensus-based decisions (Mexic), while those living in on with a high-power distance (Asian countries in general) are comfortable with an authoritarian management style.
+Geert Hofstede’s initial four (now six) cultural dimensions speak loudly about the values of a company or team.
+For instance, in a collectivistic country, managers are more inclined to make consensus-based decisions (Mexic).
+In contrast, those living in on with a high-power distance (Asian countries in general) are comfortable with an authoritarian management style.

 What is the right management style for you?